Uwe Boll: Response to criticism

-Critic boxing matches – "Raging Boll"
+Critic boxing matches ("Raging Boll")

 Boll made headlines by challenging his critics to "put up or shut up".
 In June 2006, his production company issued a press release stating that Boll would challenge his five harshest critics each to a 10-round boxing match.
 Invitations were also open to film directors Quentin Tarantino and Roger Avary.
 To qualify, critics had to have written two extremely negative reviews of Boll, in print or on the Web.
 In 2005, footage from the fights were to be included on the DVD of his upcoming film Postal.
-On 20 June 2006, Rich "Lowtax" Kyanka stated on Something Awful that he had been invited by Boll to be the first contestant, after Kyanka reviewed Alone in the Dark.
+On 20 June 2006, Richard Kyanka stated on Something Awful that he had been invited by Boll to be the first contestant, after Kyanka reviewed Alone in the Dark.
 The online gambling site GoldenPalace.com decided to sponsor this event, dubbing it "Raging Boll" (a play on the 1980 Martin Scorsese film Raging Bull).
 A lot was drawn up in late August 2006, featuring Kyanka, Rue Morgue magazine writer Chris Alexander, webmaster of Cinecutre Carlos Palencia Jimenez-Arguello, Ain't it Cool News writer Jeff Sneider, and Chance Minter, amateur boxer and website critic.
 Boll fought and won against all five participants.
 The first match took place on 5 September 2006 in Estepona, Spain, against Carlos Palencia.
 The others battled on 23 September 2006, at the Plaza of Nations in Vancouver, Canada.

-After Kyanka lost his match, he would go on to make several allegations against Boll, including a claim that Boll refused to fight against Chance Minter who was an experienced amateur boxer.
+After Kyanka lost his match, he would go on to make several allegations against Boll, including a claim that Boll refused to fight against Minter who was an experienced amateur boxer.
 However, Boll fought Minter as his fourth opponent.
 He also alleged that Boll had misled them by claiming that it was a PR stunt when he actually intended to fight them, and that Boll stated that the participants would get training before the match, which none did.

 Kyanka added in a post-match interview that, "Half of us (the contenders) hadn't even seen his movies."
 Sneider shared similar sentiments, stating "I think he's a jerk.
 This might be PR but I don't want to keep getting punched in the head."
 Boll has denied these claims in an interview, stating that he gave his opponents three months to prepare.